Rapid Detection of Respiratory Syncytial Virus

 Make an early and quick diagnosis to start early treatment

-Diagnose RSV so that your doctor can rule out other causes of respiratory disease
+Diagnose RSV so that your provider can rule out other causes of respiratory disease

 What other tests might I have along with this test?